caprinux/LagNCrash/Writeups/RE/Scissors Paper Stone/README.md

 ### Solution

+_p.s. i'm quite bad at reading java and smali so this writeup may not be so good for ur eyes but welp_

 We run the APK in Android Studio and we see that the computer will always pick the choice that will win us.

 The idea is that we want to reverse the choices such that we are the one who will always win rather than the computer.